17 Top-Rated Tourist Attractions on the Sunshine Coast, Australia

-A quieter alternative to the glitzy Gold Coast farther south, the Sunshine Coast stretches north from the popular beaches of Caloundra to the sweeping sands of Noosa North Shore, where 4WD vehicles plow a wild stretch of dune-backed beach.
+The "Sunny Coast," as it's affectionately called by locals, is a much quieter alternative to the glitzy Gold Coast just to the south.
+It stretches north from the popular beaches of Caloundra to the sweeping sands of Noosa North Shore, where 4WD vehicles plow a wild stretch of dune-backed beach.

 Sunshine Coast destinations are packed with things to do.
-You can feast on fresh-caught seafood at buzzing Mooloolaba Beach, look for snoozy koalas in the national parks, hike to the summit of Mount Coolum, surf some of the country's best breaks, or shop for designer clothes on Noosa's chic Hastings Street.
+You can feast on fresh-caught seafood at buzzing Mooloolaba Beach, look for wildlife in the national parks, hike to the summit of Mount Coolum, soak up the salty air on scenic coastal walks, or shop for designer clothes on Noosa's chic Hastings Street or at Sunshine Plaza.

-Families will find plenty of fun attractions to keep the kids entertained, including Underwater World, the Ginger Factory, and the famous Australia Zoo.
+Traveling with kids?
+You'll find plenty of fun Sunshine Coast attractions for families, including SEA Life Sunshine Coast Aquarium, the Ginger Factory, and the famous Australia Zoo.

-Not far from the coast's glamorous beaches, the emerald-hued hinterland offers its own sleepy charm.
-Top things to do in the Sunshine Coast hinterland include exploring quaint mountain villages, tasting artisan foods, and browsing the colorful markets.
+Not far from the Sunshine Coast's beautiful beaches, the emerald-hued hinterland offers its own sleepy charm.
+Top things to do in the Sunshine Coast hinterland include exploring quaint mountain villages, tasting artisan foods, shopping at colorful markets, and rainforest hikes.

-Plan your sightseeing in this beautiful region with our list of the top tourist attractions in the Sunshine Coast.
+Discover the best places to visit in this sun-soaked holiday hot spot with our list of the top tourist attractions on the Sunshine Coast, Australia.

 1. Noosa National Park

 Noosa National Park is one of the Sunshine Coast's natural jewels.
-The park encompasses more than 9,800 acres of paperbark forests, pristine beaches, rainforest, dunes, and heathlands.
+The park encompasses more than 9,800 acres of paperbark forests, pristine beaches, dunes, heathlands, and rainforest.

 Official site: http://www.nprsr.qld.gov.au/parks/noosa/index.html